 What is the Junior Investigator Intensive Program?

-- Scholars will attend a special evening meeting following the US Deprescribing Research Network Annual Meeting on May 6, 2020 that is focused on career development, networking, and collaborative research opportunities for early-stage investigators interested in deprescribing.
-Travel scholarships are available.
+1. Scholars will attend a special additional workshop at the 2022 US Deprescribing Research Network Annual Meeting (May 11, 2022, in Orlando, FL in conjunction with the AGS annual meeting) that is focused on career development, networking, and collaborative research opportunities for early-stage investigators interested in deprescribing.

 Benefits of participation in the Junior Investigator Intensive